Covenant

 This riposte to both liberal orthodoxy and the authoritarian right is unmissable for anyone interested in British politics.
 It’s a key contribution to the debate on how the Conservative Party can respond to its current crisis.

-Danny Kruger is the MP for Devizes in Wiltshire.
-He has worked for a succession of Conservative leaders and Prime Ministers, including as Political Secretary to Boris Johnson.
+Danny Kruger is the MP for East Wiltshire.
+Having worked for a succession of Conservative leaders and Prime Ministers, including as Political Secretary to Boris Johnson, he is now a member of Reform UK.
 He is the founder and former chief executive of two charities working with prisoners and young people at risk.
 He has a D.Phil. in history from Oxford University and is the author of On Fraternity: Politics beyond Liberty and Equality (Civitas, 2007).